 The Heart of Woe is a magic item designed to do this - if the wearer dies it explodes.

 There's an Orc and Goblin item that also has this function - although the Goblin in question just thinks it's cool and shiny, and can't understand why da Boss keeps sending him off to take on large groups of Chaos knights by himself.

-Vlad Von Carstein was famously killed in this manner as the Grand Theogonist (basically the Pope) tackled him off of a tower and onto a row of spikes surrounding the fort.
-It should be noted that this was probably the third or fourth time Vlad was killed.
+Vlad von Carstein was famously killed in this manner as the Grand Theogonist (the Pope) tackled him off of a tower and onto a row of spikes surrounding the fort.
+This was probably the third or fourth time Vlad was killed.
 Only this time he stayed dead, probably because his magic ring had been stolen.

 The World Is Always Doomed: The Empire gets huge Chaos warhosts knocking on the doorstep every couple years.
 It's suprising they still make a big deal out of it.

 Besides that they also have to deal with undead hordes from Sylvania and Orc warbands in the South.

 Thirteen Is Unlucky: Skaven worship the number thirteen.
 They're also ruled by a body called the Council of Thirteen, although there are twelve Skaven on it.
 The empty chair is for their Horned God.
 They also have exactly 169 Grey Seers (that's 13 x 13) and exactly 13 spells (guess which one is the strongest and most terrifying?).
 Even their bells chime 13 times.
 In the last edition of the Skaven army book, they only got Irresistible Force on a casting roll of a 13, rather than the usual 2 or more 6's.
 That's right, one of the basic rules of the game bent for how much they worshiped 13.